 - Providing opportunities for attendees to help support others with greater need by contributing to the scholarship fund, Kids Camp, travel expenses and airline mileage pools

 - Publishing all of the free events anyone can attend without registering for the conference

-- If you have specific mobility or communications access needs or concerns about the space, please contact our Accessibility Coordinator, Dani Henri (he/him) via email@example.com.
+- If you have specific mobility or communications access needs or concerns about the space, please contact our Accessibility Coordinator, Dani Sommerville (he/him) via email@example.com for assistance.